JazzzFM/DocuMind/README.md

 ## 🚀 Quick Start

-This section provides the fastest way to get DocuMind up and running using Docker, which is the recommended approach for ease of setup and consistency.
+This section provides the fastest way to get DocuMind up and running.
+For ease of setup and a consistent environment that mirrors production, we strongly recommend using Docker.

 ### Using Docker (Recommended)